Best healthcare ETFs: Top biotech, pharma and medical funds

 If you’re looking to invest in the healthcare industry, buying a healthcare exchange-traded fund (ETF) is an easy way to get started without having to do all the work of analyzing individual companies.
 With a healthcare ETF you can buy a broad cross-section of the industry or even chop it into finer segments.
-Either way, you’ll be in a position to find the group of stocks that you want to own.
+Either way, you can find the group of stocks that you want to own.
 An ETF also offers diversification, reducing your risks compared to buying individual stocks.

 What are the main types of healthcare ETFs?

 The healthcare sector is large, and it can be broken down into sub-sectors, depending on the exact kind of businesses within it.
 So you have multiple ways to invest in healthcare, and a healthcare ETF can give you exposure to these sectors: